MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pciexpress_error_section.md

 A PCI or PCI-X-to-PCIe bridge.

 #### WheaPciExpressRootComplexIntegratedEndpoint

 A PCIe endpoint device that is integrated into the root complex.

 #### WheaPciExpressRootComplexEventCollector

 A PCIe root complex event collector.

+This member contains valid data only if the <b>ValidBits.PortType</b> bit is set.

 ### -field Version

 A WHEA_PCIEXPRESS_VERSION union that contains the version of the PCIe specification that is supported by the hardware platform.
 The WHEA_PCIEXPRESS_VERSION union is defined as follows:

 <div class="code"><span codelanguage=""><table>
 <tr>
 <th></th>